1,000+ Opportunities

 Anyone with this link can view the opportunity details.

-Based on current listing details, eligibility includes: Nonprofit organizations, public agencies, and Tribal nations in Florida.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations, public agencies, and Tribal nations in Florida.
+Confirm the full requirements in the official notice before applying.

 Prevention Partnership Grants (PPG) is sponsored by Florida Department of Children and Families (DCF), Substance Abuse and Mental Health Program Office.
-The PPG program encourages school/community substance abuse prevention partnerships, funding rigorous, effective, evidence-based programs and strategies to prevent or reduce Florida substance use and abuse rates at the community level.
-Grants may fund prevention activities for students not involved in substance use, intervention activities for experimenting students, or both.
+The Prevention Partnership Program (PPG) is designed to encourage school/community substance abuse prevention partnerships in Florida.
+These grants fund rigorous, effective, evidence-based substance abuse prevention programs and strategies intended to prevent or reduce Florida's substance use and abuse rates at the community level.
+Projects must be based on goals and objectives of Department-approved Comprehensive Community Action Plans (CCAP).